About Our Trialing Program

 Growers far and wide let us know their needs from a production standpoint.
 They may, for example, request better heat, drought, wind or frost tolerance, increased disease resistance, longer storage life, or other attributes.

 This kind of valuable customer feedback is typically funneled through our Territory Sales Team to the Trialing Team, where all the background information gets gathered for further consideration.

 Major roles and responsibilities fulfilled by Johnny's Trialing Team include:

-From start to completion, the course a seed trial takes can vary considerably.
-On the whole, however, the trialing process generally follows 7 key steps:
+From start to completion, the course that a seed trial can take is highly variable.
+On the whole, however, the trialing process generally involves 7 key steps:

 Learn more about trialing new crop varieties from the following additional resources.